sixhop/AutoMySQLBackup/README.md

 Change the name of the file to your needs.
 After this simple step you get back the data into your database.

 To setup this script have a look at the automysqlbackup.conf file.
-In there you have several options to configure the script to your needs.
+In there you have several options to configure the mysql backup script to your needs.

 Adjustments
 -----------